mfumagalli/Copenhagen/Files/day1.md

 Also, you may want to remove reads with low mapping quality and sites with low quality or covered by few reads (low depth).
 Under these circumnstances, the assignment of individual genotypes and SNPs is problematic, and can lead to errors.
 We may also want to remove sites where a fraction (half?) of the individuals have no data.
 This is achieved by the ```-minInd``` option.

-**QUESTION**
-Which values would you choose as sensible thresholds on quality score and depth (minimum and maximum)?

 A possible command line would contain the following filtering:
 ```